Family Law for Same-Sex Couples

 Same-sex couples can become parents in a variety of ways.
 For example, they can adopt a child from a third party or one of the partners in the same sex couple can give birth through the usage of a third party sperm or egg donor.

 Even if one partner is the biological parent or egg or sperm donor of the child, the other parent may not have any legal rights regarding that child in the event of the relationship ending either by choice or due to the death of a biological parent.
 This is true even if both parents have been actively involved in raising the child from its birth, living with the child, or financially supporting the child and the other parent.
 Same sex couples with children must take additional precautions, such as same sex partner adoptions, to ensure that both parent's rights are legally protected.
-Under Illinois law, gay and lesbian couples may participate in a second parent adoption.
+Under California law, gay and lesbian couples may participate in a second parent adoption.
 This allows the non-biological parent of the child to become legal parents and establish rights which will be protected by law.
 In addition to protecting the non-biological parent's rights, adoption also protects the child because it awards the child the opportunity to have health insurance through the non-biological parent and grants the child inheritance rights in the event that the non-biological parent dies without a valid last will and testament.

 There may be circumstances where the same-sex non-biological parent has not adopted the partner's minor children and the relationship comes to an end.
-In this circumstance, Illinois law does not recognize the rights of the same sex partner who is not the biological parent of minor children when the non-biological partner resided in the same household with the children and played a significant role in their upbringing.
+In this circumstance, California law may not recognize the rights of the same sex partner who is not the biological parent of minor children when the non-biological partner resided in the same household with the children and played a significant role in their upbringing.
 When a biological parent separates from their same sex partner and the biological parent refuses meaningful contact with the former partner, the former partner has no rights to file a Complaint for Custody and seek the legal recognition of the relationship with the minor children.
 That is why it is important to do preplanning to accomplish this goal.

 Name Change Petitions